malachite-sprite/cerberus/README.md

-# cerberus
+# CERBERUS

-module for continuous integration tools with git
+## Module for continuous integration tools with git

+### TODO
+- finish the readme
+- make project structure